 Coroner identifies 63-year-old man fatally shot by NLV police

-The Clark County coroner’s office on Wednesday identified a 63-year-old man shot and killed by a North Las Vegas police officer on Monday at the end of an hourslong standoff.
+The Clark County coroner’s office identified a 63-year-old man shot and killed by a North Las Vegas police officer on Monday at the end of an hourslong standoff.

 The Clark County coroner’s office has identified a 63-year-old man who was shot and killed this week by a North Las Vegas police officer after an hourslong standoff during which the man threatened to kill himself.